Wolfremium13/factorial-playwright-automation/README.md

   by using the cron job at 7 AM.
 - **Clock out**: The automation clock out of the user on the Factorial HR website by using the cron job at 15 PM.
+- **Fridays**: On Fridays, the automation clock out of the user on the Factorial HR website by using the cron job at 11 AM.

 ## 🔧 Configuration